- The new research shows that the origin of photosynthesis in today’s plants had begun nearly 1.25 billion years ago.

 Bangiomorpha pubescens | Image source: ResearchGate

 Since Bangiomorpha pubescens is very much similar to today’s red algae, researchers have previously proposed that the ancient alga, such as green plants, used sunlight to synthesize nutrients from water and carbon dioxide.
-They have also discovered that chloroplast (organelles, specialized compartments in plant and algal cells) was made long ago when a eukaryote engulfed a bacterium that was photosynthetic.
-Since then, it has managed to pass on that DNA to its successors, including trees and plants producing most of the global biomass at present.
+They discovered that chloroplast (organelles, specialized compartments in plant and algal cells) was made long ago when a eukaryote engulfed a photosynthetic bacterium.
+Since then, it has managed to pass on that DNA to its successors, including trees and plants, producing most of the global biomass at present.

 Reference: GeoScienceWorld | doi.org/10.1130/G39829.1 | McGill University

-After determining the age of the fossil, researchers plugged that data into a molecular clock, which is a computer model based on mutation rate of biomolecules for measuring the time in prehistory when two or more life forms diverged.
+After determining the age of the fossil, researchers plugged that data into a molecular clock, which is a computer model based on the mutation rate of biomolecules, for measuring the time in prehistory when two or more life forms diverged.

-The team hopes and expects that other researchers will use this data into their own molecular clocks to measure the timing of crucial events of the history and cross-validate their results.
+The team hopes and expects that other researchers will use this data in their own molecular clocks to measure the timing of crucial events of the history and cross-validate their results.